ResearchCodeReviewCommunity/dev-review/site/content/flowcharts/lonecoder.md

 ### Find a reviewer

-There is no code review without (a) reviewer(s).
-The good news is, almost any researcher who code is a good candidate for being one.
+There is no code review without a reviewer or reviewers.
+The good news is, almost any researcher who codes is a good candidate for being one.

 Potential reviewers are not far: in your own research group, others